stackbit-projects/yorgato-dev-f10e1/content/pages/about.md

 ---
 **Yorley Reyes** is a Senior Software Engineer from Palmira near to Cali- Colombia.
 I'm Msc.
 Software Engineering, I'm worked for fyteen years on software develoment, since junior when begin on 2006 to director, i have worked in diferents sectors, my jobs are amazing expriencies.

-I have worked has been recognized by Companys, in have been know many people, since projecto for people o small bussines a Big Companies.
+I have worked in recognized organizations, I have met wonderful people and companies, and worked on projects for people, small businesses to large companies.

-As a hobby, i like soccer and best soccer team America from Cali, I'm faher, husbandand some funny.
+As a hobby, i like soccer and best soccer team America from Cali, I'm faher, husband and some funny.

 *Thank You people!*